 For the North American market, Hyundai is expected to introduce a 6x4 tractor unit with fuel cell drive.
 The South Korean company estimates that by 2030 there will be more than 12,000 fuel cell trucks on the roads of the United States.

 Hyundai Motor Company and Ineos Group have announced that they want to jointly develop hydrogen battery technology for electric cars.
-According to a signed memorandum of understanding between companies, the… Continue reading
+According to a signed memorandum of understanding between… Continue reading